-Missed an episode of Chatfuel School—our weekly YouTube show where we cover hot topics in the world of bot-building and marketing?
-Don't worry; we took notes for you. 🤓 The topic for July 3, 2020 was crisis management for brands: how to respond to everything from pandemics to social injustice to product recalls.
+Missed an episode of Chatfuel School—the podcast where we cover hot topics in the world of bot-building and marketing?
+Don't worry; we took notes for you. 🤓 The topic for July 3, 2020 was crisis management for brands: how to empathetically and responsibly respond to everything from pandemics and social injustice to something smaller like product recalls.
 We brought in two expert guests to share their insights: Emily O'Brien, founder of Comeback Snacks, and Timothy Coombs, professor of crisis communication at Texas A&M University.
 Here's the full episode. 👇 Keep scrolling for a recap of what you missed.

 Every era has its crises, of course.
 But it does seems like we've had more than our fair share in 2020.
 It started with wildfires and floods.
 Then the pandemic hit and everything came to a grinding halt.
 Protests against racial injustice swept the planet soon after.
 And what's more—many of these events revealed underlying issues and dysfunction that existed all along, bringing these problems to the forefront as crises of their own.

 Among many other negative impacts, the economy has suffered as a result:

 ❌ A report from Yelp says that 41% of US businesses that temporarily closed when the pandemic began have now shut down permanently.